 - They should have provided adequate training to all relevant staff about safe handling techniques

 Your employer should have carried out all of the above checks, training and balances to ensure your safety.
 If they failed to do any of the above and this resulted in an injury, you may be able to claim compensation.ELIGIBILITY CHECKER

 Slips, trips or falls at Airports

 This is a common cause of accident especially in an airport where luggage can be placed carelessly.
 If someone else was responsible for your slip, trip or fall accident then you could be able to claim compensation.

 Injuries caused by luggage and accidents involving the baggage carousel or trolleys

 Passengers and workers can sometimes be injured due to luggage falling off the carousel or trolley.
 You could also be involved in a collision with the luggage trolley.
 No matter the specific scenario in which your injury occurred, you could be eligible to make a claim.

-Shuttle buses and other modes of transport can also be a source of injury at Heathrow Airport.
+Shuttle buses and other modes of transport can also be a source of injury at airports.
 Whether you were simply walking around the airport or you were onboard a shuttle bus, if you sustained an injury that wasn’t your fault you may be eligible to claim.

 Escalator and lift accidents